 - Results of English language proficiency from one of the following internationally recognized tests:

-- Test of English as a Foreign Language (TOEFL): 550 or greater on the paper-based TOEFL or 79 or greater on the Internet-based TOEFL.
-(To obtain information on registering for a TOEFL exam, please call (011) 609-771-7100 or check online at www.toefl.org).
+- Students must meet the minimum of a 53 on the TOEFL (To obtain information on registering for a TOEFL exam, check online at www.toefl.org).

 - International English Language Testing System (IELTS): Band 5.5 or higher and at least a 5.0 in all sub-areas.
 Students who intend to enroll in Petroleum Engineering, Geology, Athletic Training, or one of the majors in our Education program must have an IELTS band score of 6.0 or higher to be considered for admission.